atomic-app/action-cards-swiftui-sdk-releases/README.md

 ## Introduction

-The Atomic iOS SwiftUI SDK is a dynamic framework for integrating an Atomic stream container into your iOS SwiftUI app, presenting cards from a stream to your end users.
+The Atomic iOS SwiftUI SDK is a dynamic framework for integrating an Atomic stream container into your SwiftUI app, presenting cards from a stream to your end users.

-The SDK is written in Swift and supports iOS 16.0 and above.
+The SwiftUI SDK is written in Swift and supports iOS 16.0 and above.

+This guide only includes features and differences introduced in the SwiftUI verison of the iOS SDK.
+For a full SDK guide of the latest stable version, see the [iOS SDK guide](https://documentation.atomic.io/sdks/ios).

 ## Installation